pypeit/PypeIt/doc/index.rst

 |pypi| |DOI_latest| |arxiv| |astropy|

-*PypeIt* is a Python package for semi-automated reduction of astronomical, spectroscopic data.
+``PypeIt`` is a Python package for semi-automated reduction of astronomical, spectroscopic data.
 Its algorithms build on decades-long development of previous data reduction pipelines by the developers.
 The reduction procedure - including a complete list of the input parameters and available functionality - is provided by this online documentation.

-*PypeIt* is a set of commands designed to perform the reduction without any additional coding.
+``PypeIt`` is a set of commands designed to perform the reduction without any additional coding.

 This v1.1 release of ``PypeIt`` is designed to be used by both advanced spectroscopists with prior data reduction expertise and astronomers with no prior experience of data reduction.
-It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accomodate longslit, multislit, as well as cross-dispersed echelle spectra.
+It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accommodate long-slit, multi-slit, as well as cross-dispersed echelle spectra.

 What this version provides